dwwatson1/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

+The pivot table and chart area also are displayed in the third sheet in the [Kickstarter_Challenge](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Kickstarter_Challenge.zip) file.

 #### Challenges

 The hardest part of this analysis was getting the countifs formula correct.
 I looked back at the module exercises and searched on Google how to write the filters correctly.
 It took some trial and error to get the pivot table numbers correct.
 After a couple of tries, I successfully wrote the first two filters =COUNTIFS(Kickstarter!$D:$D, "<1000", Kickstarter!$F:$F, "successful").
 I was feeling accomplished but then realized it still wasn't the correct formula.
 I went back into the assignment directions and figured out that I had missed the third filter, to only include the subcategory **plays**.
 I added the following to the end of my formula to correct it: Kickstarter!$O:$O, "plays".
 Still, my numbers were slightly off.
 After reviewing the verbiage of the goals, 1000 to 4999, for example, I missed including the numbers 1000 and 4999 in my formula.
 I corrected it by adding an "=" sign to range >=1000 and <=4999.
 I then added equal signs to every other countifs formula except the **Less than 1000** goal.
 Now, my pivot table was showing the correct outcome numbers and the correct pivot chart.